iresharma/Reach-file-server/planning.md

-# Planning for the storage system
+i# Planning for the storage system

 ## features
 - File uploads obviously